 A pale, velvety alternative to beige and rich, deep alternative to white, ivory provides all sorts of chic neutrality.
 Where natural light is abundant, ivory uses that light and transforms it into a softer, albeit vibrant version of itself.

 Taupe tends to have purple undertones and thus pairs seamlessly with elements of warm purple as accents, such as are present in this gorgeous Pieper Glass lamp.

-Black is the most striking of the neutrals, as the darkest and color-absorptive hue, there is.
+Black is the most striking of the neutrals, as the darkest and most color-absorptive hue, there is.
 Using it adds unqualified sophistication to a space.
 A good way to use black in a non-overbearing way is to opt for more delicate, detail-oriented black pieces such as these Hubbardton drop pendants, where the black silhouette shines.

 A sunburst-topped side table or pair of nesting tables, such as these Kanin displays, look wonderfully natural in their two-toned brownness.
 Remember that the darker the brown, the more of a grounding effect the tone will have in the space.

 As a more saturated alternative to the all-white modern kitchen, grey works wonderfully.
 Consider warming up this popular neutral shade with a piece of wood or other nature-based detail, as grey can read as stark and uninviting if overdone.

-White is a dreamy, airy color with which to decorate (particularly a favorite among monochromatic spaces).
-It appears best when thoughtfully styled with various shades of similar undertones, which will create depth and a visually interesting space.
+White is a dreamy, airy color with which to decorate (a favorite among monochromatic spaces).
+It appears best when thoughtfully styled with various shades of similar undertones, which would create depth and a visually interesting space.

 White is also a lovely neutral in two-tone décor and furnishings, as is evidenced by this Ruby Lux chair.